srtyaman/Ki-PID-Optimization/README.md

 # PID Ki Optimization using Metaheuristics and Ensembles

 This repository contains Python implementations of several optimization algorithms applied to the tuning of the **Ki** parameter in PID controllers.
 The goal is to minimize the **Integral of Time-weighted Absolute Error (ITAE)**.
+MATLAB files related to this work are also included.

 ### Plan